raigarvit474/client-sphere/PROJECT-COMPLETION.md

 ## 🎊 **Congratulations!**

-Your **NextJS CRM** is a fully-featured, production-ready application that demonstrates modern web development best practices.
+Your **Client Sphere** is a fully-featured, production-ready application that demonstrates modern web development best practices.
 It's ready to help you or your organization manage customer relationships effectively.

 ### **Key Success Metrics**
 - ✅ **100% Feature Complete** - All planned CRM functionality implemented